hashcloak/noir-mpc-ml-report/src/benchmarking.md

 - Number of gates and ACIR opcodes of the Noir implementation for different number of samples.
 - Training time using co-noir for different number of samples.

 The benchmarks were executed in a server with an AMD EPYC Processor @ 2.0 GHz with 32 GB of RAM.
+The version of each tool used in these benchmarks are:

+- Noir: 1.0.0-beta.2
+- Barretenberg: 0.72.1
+- coNoir: 0.5.0

 ### Datasets